ccdle12/rust-stratum-v2/stratumv2/README.md

 - `src/mining` - This module contains functions and structs specific to ONLY the `mining` sub-protocol.

+- `src/network` - This module contains structs and traits to allow an upstream project to build a networked implementation.

 - `src/noise` - This module contains functions and structs to enable encrypted communication using the `Noise Framework` and to validate the certificates of the `Mining Pool Server`.